 5. Easy Cache Management Via Bluehost Dashboard

 Thankfully, that’s no longer the case.
-Now, you can install a free SSL/TLS certificate right from the Bluehost dashboard:
+Now, you can install a free SSL/TLS certificate right from the user account dashboard:

 2 Things We Didn’t Like About Bluehost

-While Bluehost generally did pretty well, here are a couple things we didn’t like about our Bluehost experience.
+While Bluehost generally did pretty well, here are a couple things we didn’t like about our experience with them.